LMCF-IMG/Protein_Expression/README.md

 # Protein_Expression
-Visualizes a heatmap of distribution of protein expression spots in images of mouse brain physical slices acquired by widefield transmission microscopy.
+Visualizes a heatmap of distribution of *nuclear protein c-Fos expression spots* in images of mouse brain physical slices acquired by widefield transmission microscopy.

 **Plugin for [ImageJ/Fiji](https://fiji.sc/).**